Whānau Journey · England & Scotland 2026

 7:00 pm

-⚠️ Return ALL rental cars to SIXT, Edinburgh Airport EH12 9DN
+⚠️ Return ALL rental cars to Edinburgh Airport EH12 9DN

 • Group 1 (Ann, Kay, Keri, David): Holiday Inn Express Edinburgh Royal Mile, Cowgate